A student will be placed on probation at the time when his/her cumulative GPA falls below 2.70.

 The same readmission standards outlined in the Graduate Student Handbook and approval of the program director are observed for students in these programs.

-No more than two graduate courses (8 quarter hours) may be
+No more than two graduate courses (8 quarter hours or its semester equivalent) may be

 transferred from another program or institution provided that they are